mroth/phoenix-showdown/README.md

 I'm publishing this as a GitHub repo rather than a blog post since the intended audience is nerds.
-If you want to comment, in lieu of a comment thread, just open a GitHub issue with the subject of your comments (or participate in one on the same topic if it already exists).
+If you want to comment, in lieu of a comment thread, just [open a GitHub issue with the subject of your comments][gh-issues] (or participate in one on the same topic if it already exists).

 ## One last thing